pgaljan/pgaljan.github.io/_posts/2025-07-19-Career-Stop-Framework.md

 - **Practices** indicate regular activites you engage in during the execution of your job
 - **Priorities** are strategic areas where you focus your continual improvement efforts

+##### Examples

-Here are a few more to illustrate how it might be applied in a variety of industries and roles
+Here are a few examples to illustrate how the framework can be applied to a variety of industries and roles

 **Retail Manager**
 ![Retail Manager](../images/careerstop-retail2.drawio.png)